ilonaoginskaia/Portfolio/README.md

 ## Features
 - Structured Data Management:
 Organized into four main collections: Customers, Products, Orders, and Payment Transactions.
-- Each collection is tailored to a specific domain of the e-commerce system.

 ## Customer Data: